pkivolowitz/asm_book/more/strlen_for_c/README.md

 # Determining the Length of Strings for C Functions

 C string have no soul, is something I like to tell my students.
-Unlike C++ strings, you can't ask them to tell you how long they are.
-Instead you must use another function such as `strlen()`.
+For example, uUnlike C++ strings, you can't ask them to tell you about themselves.
+Instead you must use other functions such as `strlen()`.

-When a string is fixed within your assembly code, you can let the assembler itself calculate the length for you.

-Here is an example of a C function that requires you to specify a string's length:
+When working with APIs that use C strings, you must often tell the API the length of those strings (because, well, C string have no soul).
+Here is an example:

 ```c
 write(1, "Hello, World!\n", 14);